How to claim Housing Benefit or Council Tax Reduction

 Can students claim Housing Benefit?

-If you are a full-time student and living alone or in a property with other full-time students, you may be eligible for a 100% reduction in Council Tax.
+If you are a full-time student and living alone or in a property with other full-time students, you may be eligible for a student disregard.
 If you live with other non-student non-dependants, the household may be entitled to a 25% reduction in Council Tax.
 There are some instances where full time students with dependants may be entitled to benefits.
 You should contact your Student Welfare services to help you find out what you are entitled to.

 The Benefit Regulations say that only certain students are entitled to Housing Benefit.
 This is because there is an allowance for rent built into the standard student loan.